LangStream/documentation/configuration-resources/data-storage/solr.md

 #### Querying Solr

-When you use the "query-vector-db" agent to query Solr, you can use the following parameters:
+Use the "query-vector-db" agent to query Solr with the following parameters:

 ```yaml
   - name: "lookup-related-documents"